A trade union focus on the SDGs - Country profiles for 2024

 A trade union focus on the SDGs - Uganda

-Although an improvement in the implementation of the SDGs in Uganda.
-The government has increased its efforts to engage in new partnerships and collaborations with various stakeholders.
-However, trade unions are not consistently included and workers’ perspectives remain absent in SDG processes.
+While the government has intensified efforts to foster new partnerships and collaborations with diverse stakeholders, trade unions highlight their inconsistent inclusion and the absence of workers’ perspectives in SDG processes.

 A trade union focus on the SDGs - Uganda 2024